pulumi/docs/pulumi-hugo/themes/default/content/templates/static-website/gcp/index.md

 ### Using your own web content

-If you already have a static website you'd like to deploy on AWS with Pulumi, you can do so either by replacing placeholder content in the `www` folder or by configuring the stack to point to another folder on your computer with the `path` setting:
+If you already have a static website you'd like to deploy on Google Cloud Platform with Pulumi, you can do so either by replacing placeholder content in the `www` folder or by configuring the stack to point to another folder on your computer with the `path` setting:

 ```bash
 $ pulumi config set path ../my-existing-website/build